On $\tau$-tilting finiteness of symmetric algebras of polynomial growth: Introduction

-In this paper, we consider the above question in the aspect of representation types.
-By Drozd's classification \cite{Drozd}, a finite-dimensional algebra over an algebraically closed field is either tame or wild.
-Moreover, there is a hierarchy, see \cite{Sk06}, of tame algebras as follows.
+In this paper, the main strategy addressing Question \ref{ques1} is given in terms of the representation type of symmetric algebras.
+Due to Drozd's Tame-Wild Dichotomy \cite{Drozd}, a finite-dimensional algebra over an algebraically closed field is either tame or wild.
+We then consider the $\tau$-tilting finiteness of symmetric algebras in different types outlined in the following hierarchy (see \cite[(1.5)]{Sk06} for more details).

 It is well-known that each of the inclusions above is proper.
-We mention a crucial property from \cite{Ric89(2)} that the tameness and the hierarchy above are preserved by the derived equivalence of symmetric algebras (or, more generally, selfinjective algebras).
+We mention a crucial property from \cite{Ric89(2)} that the tameness and the hierarchy above are preserved by the derived equivalence of symmetric algebras (or more generally, self-injective algebras, see \cite{Asashiba}).

-In the case of representation-finite symmetric algebras, a positive answer to Question \ref{ques1} is trivial.
-As the first main result in this paper, we give a positive answer to Question \ref{ques1} for representation-infinite symmetric algebras of polynomial growth.
+In the case of representation-finite symmetric algebras, a positive answer to Question \ref{ques1} is straightforward, since any representation-finite algebra is $\tau$-tilting finite.
+As the first main result in this paper, we provide an affirmative answer to Question \ref{ques1} for representation-infinite symmetric algebras of polynomial growth, as follows.

 \begin{theorem*}[{= Theorem \ref{tau-finite_PG}}] Let $A$ and $B$ be two representation-infinite symmetric algebras of polynomial growth.
 If $A$ is derived equivalent to $B$, then the following conditions are equivalent. \begin{enumerate} \item[\rm{(1)}] $A$ is $\tau$-tilting finite. \item[\rm{(2)}] $B$ is $\tau$-tilting finite. \item[\rm{(3)}] The Cartan matrix $C_A$ (or equivalently, $C_B$) is non-singular. \end{enumerate} \end{theorem*}